 Our congregation is a de facto private association of the faithful (in accord with canon 299 §1).
 We have a priest in residence offering Holy Mass and hearing confessions with the requisite faculties from the Bishop of Manchester, New Hampshire.
-(See Mass and Confession schedule here.)
+(Update: As of January, 2019, this situation has changed.
+Please see here for more information.)
 As a de facto private association of the faithful, in fidelity to our baptismal calling, we have joined together on our own initiative to foster a more perfect life for our members and to engage in works of the apostolate.
 In these apostolates, we promote Montfortian Marian consecration and worship according to the Traditional Roman Rite (rituale antiquior, forma extraordinaria, “Tridentine Mass,” etc.); we teach Christian doctrine in academic and other settings; we exercise initiatives of evangelization, works of piety, and those which animate the temporal order with a Christian spirit.

 FOR INFORMATION ON VOCATIONS:

 AS BAPTIZED Catholics who hold the Catholic Faith in its entirety, we are in communion with the Holy Father, Pope Francis.
 We pray for him, as well as for our local bishop, in our Masses, Rosaries, and other prayers.